J16N/agoramedia/README.md

 * Put comments while you are adding or editing something in the codebase.
 * Use tabs instead of space.
 Make sure the tab is 2 spaced.
 * While requesting new features, make sure it is not previously requested.
 Same thing goes with the issues.
-* During committing, always use present tense as a summary instead of past tense.
-For example, if you changed the background color, put "Change background color to ..." instead of "Changed background color to ...".